the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 That will keep your url composition flexible in the future.

 But let's get to the API request where you will use the url.
-The whole data fetch process will be presented at once, but each step will get explained afterward.
+The whole data fetch process will be presented at once, but each step will be explained afterward.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~